Module Catalogue 2025/26

 Teaching Rationale And Relationship

-Lectures (which, depending on circumstances, will be either live in person, live online, or pre-recorded online) will set out the knowledge base that students will need to explore the case studies tackled in the subject, which will be done in detail in the small group seminars.
-The small group seminars will have a dual function: to have the students critically consider and develop their own opinions about the debates introduced by the lectures, and to help them hone their practical skills by means of peer review and analysis of written work.
+Lectures will set out the knowledge base that students will need to explore the case studies tackled in the subject, which will be done in detail in the small group seminars.
+The small group seminars will have a dual function: to have the students critically consider and develop their own opinions about the debates introduced by the lectures, and to help them hone their practical skills by testing out their approaches to both essay questions and problem questions in group contexts that enable peer review.
 The quizzes in relevant teaching weeks are there to for the students to check their understanding and to enable the teaching team to provide targeted further feedback on complex topics.

 Reading Lists